Flutterwave/Python-v2/README.md

 >subscription_email: This is the subscription email.

-A sample fetchSubaccount call is:
+A sample fetch subscription call is:

 ```py
 res2 = rave.Subscriptions.fetchSubscription(900)